Kotlin/KEEP/proposals/extensions/android-parcelable.md

 Syntactic options:
 - It does not have to be a companion object, a named object, e.g. `object Parceler: Parceler<MyPercelable>` may be ok too
+  - It's rather better not to have `Parceler` as a companion object because `newArray` will be supported otherwise
+  - What about making `Parceler` a `private object`?
 - We may want to require the object to be annotated to explicitly show that the `newArray()` is auto-generated

 > Discussion: why not implement `newArray()` in the `Parceler` interface itself?